 - Swollen lymph nodes (glands) or pain in the anal or groin areas

-These symptoms can also be caused by less serious conditions such as hemorrhoids, but you should never assume this.
-More than 50% of anal cancers have a delayed diagnosis or misdiagnosis because of the symptoms being mistaken for some other problem (or because the cancer did not have any symptoms).
+Some of these symptoms can also be caused by less serious conditions, but you should never assume this.
+More than 50% of anal cancers have a delayed diagnosis or misdiagnosis because of the symptoms being mistaken for some other problem or because of a lack of symptoms.
 If you have any of the symptoms listed above, see your doctor or colon and rectal surgeon.

 DIAGNOSING ANAL CANCER